ximimoments/katifetch/README.md

 ## Installation

-# First the nerd font
+# First use chmod command for use the install.sh

 ```bash
 chmod +x install.sh